jnappy/git-and-github-practice/dat_prework.md

 If successful, in a few moments, your browser should open to a window titled "Jupyter."

 ### Start Practicing (Optional)
-Here are a few resources that will help introduce you to some commonly used syntax and tools.
+Here are a few optional resources that will help introduce you to some commonly used syntax and tools.

 1. Complete Codecademy's free ["Learn Python"](https://www.codecademy.com/learn/python) lesson to start practicing Python syntax.
     - *Alternative / Additional Options:*